raku-community-modules/Text-Markdown-Discount/README.md

     method to-file(Text::Markdown::Discount:D: Str $file --> Bool)

 Converts the markdown in the caller into HTML and writes the result to the given `$file`.
 Returns `True` or an appropriate `Failure`.

+### dump-flags

+    method dump-flags(Cool:D $fd = 1, Cool :$to-file)

+Dumps all flag options applied to the caller.
+If a path is given for the `$to-file` parameter, the dump will be written there.
+Otherwise it will be written to the file descriptor given in `$fd`, defaulting to `1` (stderr).

+This function may be useful in figuring out if the Discount library you're linked to actually has the flags you need.

 Text::Markdown Compatibility
 ----------------------------